Mansi languages

-The Mansi languages are spoken by the Mansi people in Siberia, Russia along the Ob River and its tributaries, in the Khanty–Mansi Autonomous Okrug, and Sverdlovsk Oblast.
+The Mansi languages, also known as the Vogul languages, are spoken by the Mansi people in Siberia, Russia along the Ob River and its tributaries, in the Khanty–Mansi Autonomous Okrug, and Sverdlovsk Oblast.
 Traditionally considered a single language, they constitute a branch of the Ugric languages, within the broader Uralic language family.
 They are often considered most closely related to neighbouring Khanty and then to Hungarian.

 The base dialect of the Mansi literary language is the Sosva dialect, a representative of the northern language.
 Fixed word order is typical in Mansi.
 Adverbials and participles play an important role in sentence construction.

 In the 2020–2021 census, 2229 people claimed to speak Mansi natively.
 All current speakers use Northern Mansi, as the other variants have become extinct.

 Dialects

 Mansi is subdivided into four main dialect groups which are to a large degree mutually unintelligible, and therefore best considered four languages.
 A primary split can be set up between the Southern variety and the remainder.
 Several features are also shared between the Western and Eastern varieties, while certain later sound changes have diffused between Eastern and Northern (and are also found in some neighboring dialects of Northern Khanty to the east).

 Individual dialects are known according to the rivers their speakers live(d) on: